peytoncordero/DRI25/html-css.md

 <!-- TODO: Adapt for code editor?
 How to work around internal built into export?-->

-Create a stylesheet for your `index.html` file.
-You can try this with the code editor here, and then try it on your local computer.
+Create a stylesheet for your html file.
+You can try this with the code editor here.

 1. Click the `OPEN CODE EDITOR` button.